South Africa's SPAR reports 8.8% rise in FY earnings

 HEPS is the most widely used profit measure in South Africa.

-SPAR declared an annual dividend of 865 cents per share, 8.1% higher than the previous year.
+SPAR declared an annual dividend of 865 cents per share, up 8.1% from the previous year.

+Group turnover rose 13.5% to 124.3 billion rand ($8.08 billion), while profitability increased 15.6%, driven up by a change in the sales mix, as more home consumption boosted higher-margin grocery and fresh categories.

+In South Africa, the firm's core food business benefited from strong demand for groceries, despite curbs on liquor sales that cost almost a third of total trading days.

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))